TZstatsADS/Fall2018-Project2-sec1proj2_grp4/README.md

 + **App Introduction**: The application has 3 sections:

-	+ Hospital Recommendation: Selecting State, hospital type, disease type, expection cost range and emergency service then all hospitals that satisfies those criterions will show on the map.
-Then at the bottom of this part it will shows the hospital general information table
+	+ Hospital Recommendation: By selecting state, hospital type, disease type, expected cost range and emergency service, the app shows all tbe hospitals on the map and that satisfy such selections.
+At the bottom of this display, the app includes a  general information table about the hospitals.
 	+ Key Statistic: According to different type of disease this part will show average total cost in each states.
 This is general statistic information about hospital.
 	+ FAQ: It shows all the information about our data and all the instructions about our app.
 Please see FAQ if you have any questions.